janet-lang/jaylib/README.md

 ## Install

-As with building from source, you will need raylib on your system.
+You no longer need to put any dependencies on your system to get jaylib, it should autodetect and build right out of the box.

 ```
 [sudo] jpm install https://github.com/janet-lang/jaylib.git